ShiboXing/Pitt-Social/README.md

 Implemented Java methods and classes to accomplish user's operations

 ### Phase 3
-Fully implemented end-user interface, interfaced JDBC methods with through controller's logic\
+Fully implemented end-user interface, combined with JDBC methods with through controller's logic\
-Added concurrency control to prevent dirty read and write of the table through postgresql transaction\
+Added concurrency control to prevent dirty reads and writes of the table through postgresql transaction\
 Performed testing on JDBC and SQL functions and black-box testing from end-user's perspective.